MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 If the field is to be written to or read from the checkpoint dump the ``apply`` method calls ``lfric_xios_metafile_mod:add_field``.
-The ``add_field`` procedure registers an ``xios_field``, for writing to or reading from the checkpoint dump using an ID that is the name of the field prefixed with ``checkpoint_``, this is a hard coded string literal.
-The procedure defines the checkpoint field for XIOS using XIOS attributes copied from the definition of the field ID (without the ``checkpoint_`` prefix) in ``lfric_dictionary.xml``.
+The ``add_field`` procedure registers an ``xios_field``, for writing to or reading from the checkpoint dump.
+The ID is the name of the field prefixed with the hard-coded string literal, ``checkpoint_``.
+The procedure defines the checkpoint field for XIOS using XIOS attributes copied from the definition of the original field ID (without the ``checkpoint_`` prefix) in ``lfric_dictionary.xml``.

-If the field is not to be checkpointed, then nothing is done during the first call ``processor%apply``.
-Basically, the whole first call to the ``create_physics_prognostics`` code has no effect if checkpoint is not requested.
+If the field is not to be checkpointed, then nothing is done during the first call to ``processor%apply``.
+In fact, the whole first call to the ``create_physics_prognostics`` code has no purpose and does nothing if checkpoint reading or writing is not requested.

 The second call
 ^^^^^^^^^^^^^^^
 In the second call, the ``processor`` passed to ``create_prognostics_field`` is the ``field_maker_type`` in ``field_maker_mod``.

-Briefly, the ``apply`` method in ``field_maker_mod`` initialises the field based on the definition drawn from the ``lfric_dictionary.xml`` file, information from the ``field spec``.
-For multidata fields (often referred to as "tiled fields") some hardwired or configured settings that are obtained by calling ``multidata_field_dimensions_mod:get_multidata_field_dimension``.
+Briefly, the ``apply`` method in ``field_maker_mod`` initialises the model field based on the definition drawn from the ``lfric_dictionary.xml`` file and information from the ``field spec`` generated by the ``make_spec`` call.
+For multidata fields (often referred to as "tiled fields") some hardwired or configured settings that are obtained by the ``apply`` method by calling ``multidata_field_dimensions_mod:get_multidata_field_dimension``.

 Problematically, the ``checkpoint_`` prefix is also used here (hard coded as a